A great place to work

 We value diversity in the workplace and know that having a varied workforce can improve both our staff wellbeing and the quality of service we provide.

-Our network are also responsible for creating action plans to combat bullying and discrimination from staff and patients to make sure that everyone has a friendly work environment.
+We want to promote equality throughout our workforce and have created a number of networks and ‘task and finish’ groups to support work on specific protected characteristics.
+Our networks are open to all staff members who want to help promote equality.
+Our networks are also responsible for creating action plans to combat bullying and discrimination from staff and patients to make sure that everyone has a friendly work environment.

 We regularly invite all our staff to give feedback to each other and our senior teams on the challenges they face in their day to day work.
 These challenges can affect both staff wellbeing, increasing stress and workplace sickness, and the quality of the services we deliver.